4 Million Federal Workers Are Now At Risk For Identity Theft and Fraud

 Don't Wait Until It's Too Late.
 Here's What You Can Do Now!

 You should always monitor your credit, either personally or through a professional service.
 As part of this monitoring, you need to request, in writing, copies of your credit reports from all three major credit reporting agencies at least every 12 months.
 Don’t wait until you are turned down for a job, an apartment, a car, or are looking at higher interest rates due to fraud to take action.
 We have the form here, just print it out, complete it, and mail it in.
 If you find incorrect information on any report, call us (or simply click here) and we can assist you in disputing that information.
-It is important to dispute the items the right way to both maximize the changes of correcting the information, and also lay the ground work for a lawsuit if necessary to get your credit report cleared up.
+It is important to dispute the items the right way to both maximize the chances of correcting the information and also lay the groundwork for a lawsuit if necessary to get your credit report cleared up.